LifeScopeLabs/lifescopelabs.github.io/md/lifescope-app.md

 (development phase, high priority)

-Search anything about yourself in a web browser or on a native app (iOS/Android/Windows/Mac)
+Search anything about yourself in a web browser or on a native app (iOS/Android/Windows/Mac).

 ## [LIFESCOPE Archive App](https://lifescopelabs.github.io/etl.html#lifescope-archive-app)

 ### [LIFESCOPE Archive App Documentation](https://lifescope.io/getting-started/)

-* App to search explorer and curate your personal data in various views
-* Single-page Universal web app built on Nuxt and Vue.js
+The LIFESCOPE App to search and curate your personal data in various views. thingle-page Universal web app built on Nuxt and Vue.js
 * Desktop/mobile reactive design interface with javascript extentions
 * Written with plugin framework such as location tracking, web xr and web voice
 * Should be containerizable inside a universal app framework Cordova